MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

 You can back up or restore all objects in your cluster, or you can filter objects by type, namespace, and/or label.

-### Backup examples<!--I don't like this heading.-->
+### Create a backup

 Use the Velero `backup create` command to create backups to your chosen storage.
 The following examples use the `--default-volumes-to-restic` flag, which creates a snapshot of the persistent volumes.

-- Create a basic on-demand backup of all namespaces in your cluster:<!--Can "basic" be removed throughout examples?
-What's an advanced backup?-->
+- On-demand backup of all namespaces in your cluster:

   `velero backup create <BACKUP-NAME> --default-volumes-to-restic`

-- Create a basic on-demand backup of a single namespace in your cluster:
+- On-demand backup of a single namespace in your cluster:

   `velero backup create <BACKUP-NAME> --include-namespaces <NAMESPACE1> --default-volumes-to-restic`

-- Create a basic on-demand backup of multiple selected namespaces in your cluster:
+- On-demand backup of multiple selected namespaces in your cluster:

   `velero backup create <BACKUP-NAME> --include-namespaces <NAMESPACE-1>, <NAMESPACE-2> --default-volumes-to-restic`